 Is there a book you’ve read that you think is worthy of being nominated?
 Get in touch and let us know what you’ve been reading and which books you think would be worthy contenders for these prestigious awards.

-Nominations for the 2020 Carnegie and Kate Greenaway Medals are open between Friday 13th and Friday 27th September 2019.
+Nominations for the 2020 Carnegie and Kate Greenaway Medals are open in September 2020.
 If you are a CILIP member you may also make individual nominations (one title per Medal) – please see www.carnegiegreenaway.org.uk for more detail about the Medal criteria and mission for the Awards.

 Though the dust has barely settled after the excitement of the Carnegie and Greenaway medal announcements in June, we’re already busy thinking about what we’ll be nominating for the 2019 awards.
 Our marvellous committee met up to discuss the books that have caught our attention over the past few months…